AkramsBookshelf/GCT-Unity/DataManagement/SerializationStrategy.md

 ---

-# CsvSerializationStrategy<T> Class
+# CsvStrategy<T> Class

-The `CsvSerializationStrategy<T>` is a concrete implementation of the `ISerializationStrategy<T>` interface.
+The `CsvStrategy<T>` is a concrete implementation of the `ISerializationStrategy<T>` interface.
 It is specifically designed to handle the conversion of `IDataEntity` objects into standard CSV (Comma-Separated Values) rows and back again.
 It relies on the `CSVUtility` class to ensure data integrity, especially when dealing with fields that contain commas or quotes.

 ## Overview